Search our list of sponsoring agencies to see if one is located near you.

 Go to the Monroe Library’s Distance Learning page or to the LIM Guide to Written Theological Reflection on the LIM documents page.
 Also helpful is the Off-campus Electronic Product Troubleshooting page which explains how to access electronic resources from off-campus with your Gmail user name and PIN.
 Get answers to questions about Canvas and eSubmission of assignments here.

 You can find your Loyola e-mail address in your admissions letter or in the "Personal Info" section of your LORA account.
 All official communications from Loyola will be sent to that account, so you need to check it regularly.
 In addition, if you wish to access the many useful databases and e-books that the Loyola Library holds in its collection, you will need to know your Loyola email address.
 (See "Where may I find out more about using the library from off campus?" above).

 LORA is short for Loyola Online Records Access and is a web-based service that allows you to view grades, transcripts, and account summaries, find out your Loyola email address, and change mailing and e-mail addresses.
 The LORA website is available from 8:00 a.m. – 10:00 p.m.
 (U.S. Central Time) Monday through Friday and from 7:00 a.m. on Saturday through 8:00 a.m. on Monday.
 To log in to LORA, go to the LORA homepage, click on “Login to Student Services (LORA),” then follow the directions that appear on the screen.

 LIM extension students do not register for classes on LORA; this is done with their facilitator in the learning group.

 The LIM documents site is a password-protected page on the Loyola Institute for Ministry website that contains LIM forms and documents that students use throughout the program.
 Your facilitator can give you your username and password.

-For questions about using Blackboard or eSubmission of assignments, go here.
+For questions about using Canvas or eSubmission of assignments, go here.